Timeline

 Tower II Is Built

-El Cortez Renovates
+El Cortez Renovated

 Fremont East Entertainment District.

-Fremont East Entertainment District becomes official,
+Fremont East Entertainment District became official.

 Cabana Suites